advop-admin/topdraw-ai-fullstack/README.md

 For support and questions:
 - Create an issue in this repository
-- Contact the QBurst development team
+- Contact the Topsdraw Compass development team
 - Check the API documentation at `/docs` endpoint

 ---

-**Built with ❤️ for QBurst by Takumi.ai** - Empowering intelligent proposal generation with cloud-ready architecture
+**Built with ❤️ for Topsdraw Compass** - Empowering intelligent proposal generation with cloud-ready architecture